brodybits/Indexed-data-synchronization/README.md

 The implementation is maintained in CoffeeScript which is compiled by the following command: `npm start`

-One or more key-value stores may be stored in a sqlite database using node-sqlite3.
+One or more indexed key-value stores may be stored in a sqlite database using node-sqlite3.

-A log table ~~and a key index~~ are CREATEd for each store.
+A log table is CREATEd for each store.

 There is a sample Express REST interface in the `express-sample` subdirectory.
 Note that Express is favored over just using Connect to support use with PassportJS.